afcarl/6.857-lecture-notes/l07-bitcoin.md

 Bit-based system: bits can be copied (double spending)

-Token-based representation: like actual coins Account-based representation: like banks that store your value for you, you have to trust them
+**Token-based representation:** like actual coins

+**Account-based representation:** like banks that store your value for you, you have to trust them

-Bit-coin is still an account-based system, but it's distributed and less trust needs to be put in.
+Bit-coin is _still an account-based system_, but it's distributed and less trust needs to be put in.
 No central authority.

 Let's think of what an electronic system would look like

  - User `u` has some public key `pk_u` and some secret key `sk_u`.
  - The bank (one global bank) would have its own public key `pk_b` and secret key `sk_b` and can certify user `u`
     + it signs a certificate `cert(u, pk_u) = sign_{sk_b}(u | pk_u)`
  - What is a check?
     + `sign_{sk_u}("Pay Bob $100, date, ser #")`
        - serial number is used to prevent a merchant from charging user `u` multiple times using the same check

 Properties that a currency or monetary system might have that the check system above does not?
 Or properties in general!

  - No trusted third party (like the bank above)
  - anonymity (a check would reveals payer and payee)
  - unique coins (not sure what difference they are pointing at here between this currency and the electronic system above)
  - no single point of failure
  - fast transactions
  - control of money supply